raki1513/auth-usign-jwt/README.md

 <h1>Hello Everyone 👋.
-Thisis a basic Express back-end Server which Authenticates the User and Registers a User using JSONwebtoken</h1>
+This is a basic Express back-end Server which Authenticates the User and Registers a User using JSONwebtoken</h1>
 <h2>Authentication Using JWT and Express JS with MongoDB </h2>
 The Following project is a  Backend server which uses Express.JS and Database as MongoDB and is used to authenticate and authorise a users
 <br/><br/>It has the following routes